hpcc-systems/terraform-azurerm-hpcc/README.md

 # Azure - HPCC AKS Root Module
 <br>

-This module might not satisfy your organization's cloud policies.
-It was purposely not designed to be run in production.
-Please contact your site reliability engineer team before using it in production.
-However, this module can be used as a blueprint to develope your own production version that meets your organization's requirements.
+This module is intended as an example for development and test systems only.
+It can be used as a blueprint to develope your own production version that meets your organization's security requirements.
 <br>
 <br>